HypothesisWorks/hypothesis/docs/details.rst

 Test Statistics
 ---------------

-If you are using py.test you can see a number of statistics about the executed tests by passing the command line argument ``--hypothesis-show-statistics``.
+If you are using :pypi:`pytest` you can see a number of statistics about the executed tests by passing the command line argument ``--hypothesis-show-statistics``.
 This will include some general statistics about the test: